 - At the very minimum: I will guide and advise on the general project plan, I will go over your work in every major step, I will provide constructive feedback and clear examples of how to improve, and I will guide you regarding the next step to take.
 For submissions, I will take part in verifying your work and finalizing the writing and ensuring it meets the academic standards for a submission.

 For those working with me longer term (guided thesis/mPhil/PhD/Postdoc, etc.):

 - Work-life balance and mental well-being come first.
 Always.

 - You lead your projects and are in control.

 - You decide project, speed, targets, etc.

 - You are 1st author on your work.
 I am an author if I contributed meaningfully.

 - It is my role to support and offer guidance, not restrict you.

 - You are encouraged to work with other PIs/scholars/students.
 I try and help facilitate that whenever possible.

 - You learn much faster than I do.
 I learn from my work with you, and you help me do better science & be a better person.
 Your proactiveness and engagement are important.

 - I am human, I make mistakes (a lot), you will most likely know your projects far better than I do.
-Discussion and speaking up is important.
+Discussion and speaking up (with respect and politeness) is important.